-What the sectors have in common is that they utilize a particular idiom unique to contemporary American culture that attracts other Jews with similar interests.
+What the sectors have in common is that they employ a particular idiom unique to contemporary American culture that attracts other Jews with similar interests.
 The richness of the Jewish heritage is literally being re-invented in our time by the way in which Jewish wisdom is being applied to the challenges that confront our world today.
 If properly nurtured and encouraged, these “communities of meaning” can form the nucleus of an American Jewish renaissance.
-Communities of meaning are networks of individuals that are inspired by an idea or a practice that enrich the lives of participants and/or significantly improve conditions in the world for others.
+Communities of meaning are networks of individuals that are inspired by ideas or practices that enrich the lives of participants and/or significantly improve conditions in the world for others.

-The Kenissa Network gathers together individuals whose work and/or thinking can advance an understanding of this phenomenon from many different sectors of the Jewish world.
+- At annual Consultations every March, Kenissa convenes 50+ individuals whose work reflects innovative approaches to Jewish life.
 Participants benefit from seeing their particular endeavors in the context of a changing socio-political landscape and a rapidly changing Jewish community.
-We also engage significant thinkers and practitioners beyond the Jewish world that enrich and broaden our conversation.
+Significant thinkers and practitioners beyond the Jewish world also enrich and broaden our conversation.